Lower Right Back Pain: Causes and Treatment

 Facet joints are interconnecting joints located at the back of the spine.
 Collectively, they give the spine its integrity by limiting spinal movement.
 Each spinal level has a right and left facet joint.

-Facet joints are often where bone spurs develop.
+Bone spurs often develop at facet joints.
 These abnormal bone growths may be triggered by arthritis, previous trauma, or other causes.

 When spurs develop on a right facet joint, they cause right-sided pain.
 Other symptoms include leg weakness, numbness, tingling, and electrical sensations that shoot down one leg.